dboddie-canonical-work/disgorged-docs/adding-snap-configuration.rst

 The above scripts will also need to be linked to a snap’s **snapcraft.yaml**.

-When a user changes the configuration of a snap, the `configure hook script </t/supported-snap-hooks/3795#heading--the-configure-hook>`__ is always executed.
+When a user changes the configuration of a snap, the :ref:`configure hook script <supported-snap-hooks-the-configure-hook>` is always executed.
 Through functions in the management script, this hook will typically validate the configuration and, for example, update environment variables or write to the necessary configuration files.

    ⚠ Snaps that use configuration options need to have a ``configure`` hook defined.
 Otherwise, users will not be able to change the configuration.

 The following example scripts show how to set and manage a port setting for a snap running an executable called ``example-server``.

-.. _heading--management:
+.. _adding-snap-config-management:

 Example management script
 ^^^^^^^^^^^^^^^^^^^^^^^^^